Pre-workout supplements provide an edge to burn more fat, recover faster, and maximize gym or athletic performance (1, 2).

-CDP choline improves focus and concentration.
+17. Pre-workout CDP choline improves focus and concentration.
 A 2012 study showed that supplementation with CDP-choline improves attentional focus (35).

-L- tyrosine helps maintain mental focus in stressful situations.
+18. Pre-workout L- tyrosine helps maintain mental focus in stressful situations.
 Intense exercise can lower focus due to the amount of stress placed on the body.
 This is because the body burns through essential neurotransmitters such as dopamine and adrenaline.
 L-tyrosine helps build these neurotransmitters.

-L -arginine helps improve blood flow.
+19. Pre-workout L -arginine helps improve blood flow.
 L-arginine is an amino acid that helps make proteins.
 It also becomes the gas nitric oxide (NO) in the body.
 NO helps blood vessels relax, so more oxygen-rich blood can circulate through your arteries.

-Pre-workout can increase overstimulation and jitteriness.
+1. Pre-workouts can increase overstimulation and jitteriness.
 The average pre-workout formula concentrates caffeine, packing in 435 milligrams on average.
 The issue is too much caffeine, combined with other stimulants and exercise increases the risk of a dangerously high heart rate, overexertion, and even injury (39).

-Some pre-workouts don’t provide any benefit at all.
+2. Pre-workouts sometimes don’t provide any benefit at all.
 A significant hazard is paying money for different stimulants that raise your heart rate but lead to dangerously high blood pressure and cardiovascular system strain (40).